Probabilistic channel simulation using coherence: Probabilistic channel simulation with MIO

 By considering Eq.~\eqref{eq:MIO_distillation_nonzero} and Corollary~\ref{coro:MIO_approximate_simulation}, we arrive at the lower bound of the maximal success probability as

 The proof is completed. \end{proof}

 This corollary implies that if we take an arbitrary coherent pure state as a resource state, we can simulate an arbitrary channel by MIO with non-zero probability.
-In other words, any coherent pure state is "useful" in the task of channel simulation with MIO.
-Even if only having a few resources, coherent pure states $\psi$ possess the potential to simulate the target channel, albeit with a small probability of success $P_{\rm MIO}(\cN, \psi, \varepsilon) > 0$.
+In other words, any coherent pure state is "useful" in the probabilistic channel simulation with MIO.
+Even only having a few resources, coherent pure states $\psi$ possess the potential to simulate the target channel, albeit with a small probability of success $P_{\rm MIO}(\cN, \psi, \varepsilon) > 0$.

-So far, we have analytically researched the success probability of channel simulation using pure coherent states.
-However, the given resource state can be arbitrary.
-In the general case, the analytical description of channel simulation will be hard.
-Here we try to convert the probabilistic channel simulation problem to an SDP problem, which could help us to calculate the success probability.
-Due to the non-linearity of Eq.~\eqref{eq:original_opt_prob_2b}, we cannot formulate Problem 1 into an SDP directly.
-Thus, we consider a generalization of the set of free operation $\cO$ to the class of subnormalized quantum operation $\cO_{\rm sub}$, which is completely positive and traces non-increasing maps.
+So far, we have studied the probabilistic channel simulation with MIO by considering the resource states as maximally coherent states and coherent pure states, respectively.
+For a more general case, where the given resource state is a coherent mixed state, we provide an efficiently computable SDP to achieve the maximal success probability of channel simulation.
+Due to the non-linearity of Eq.~\eqref{eq:original_opt_prob_2b}, we cannot formulate Problem~\ref{prob:1} into an SDP directly.
+We thus consider a generalization of the set of free operations $O$, namely the set of free sub normalized quantum operations $O_{sub}$ which consist of completely positive and trace non-increasing maps that are free in the sense of $O$.
 By adopting this generalization, we convert the probability optimization into the following expression.
 A similar technique is also applied in Ref.~\cite{buscemi2017quantum, ishizaka2005multiparticle}.